digitamind/binary_symmetric_channel/README.md

 # Binary Symmetric Channel
-Development of a simple communication system based on binary symmetric channel, using repetition codes for error-correction.
+Development of a simple communication system over a binary symmetric channel (BSC), using repetition codes for error-correction.